LegolasVzla/pgplsql-useful-examples/README.md

 - udf_like_actions_get.sql: get the likes list related with a spot.

+- udf_comments_get.sql: get the comments related with a spot.

+- udf_commented_liked_get.sql: get the likes related with a comment of a spot.

 - udf_users_tagged_get.sql: get the users tagged related with a spot.

 - udf_tags_get.sql: get the tags related with a spot.